Hadas-l/Ex2_OOP/README.md

 Algo gives you the option to check if your graph is connected, find shortes path, and shortest distance between two nodes.

-•	classes are implementing Interfaces written by Boaz.
+•	classes are implementing Interfaces written by Professor Boaz Ben Moshe.

 ## Prerequisites